Enterprise (train service): Future fleet

+In 2023, IÉ and NIR published a tender valued at €650 million for a fleet of 8 new battery-equipped electro-diesel multiple units, capable of making the journey between Dublin and Belfast in 2 hours or less.
+They are to be designed to allow for the removal of their diesel engines and conversion to dual-voltage operation in the future.
+It is hoped the entire fleet will be in service by 2029.
+In 2024, an announcement was made that funding totalling €165m had been secured from the PEACE PLUS programme.

+On 18 September 2025, the contract to construct the new sets was awarded to Stadler Rail.
+A court challenge from unsuccessful tenderer Construcciones y Auxiliar de Ferrocarriles has put the contract on hold and led to fears of loss of EU funding.

 Criticism

 In November 2007 the cross-border IBEC-CBI Joint Business Council, in a submission to the North/South Ministerial Council, stated that Enterprise was falling behind compared to the improvements of other international rail providers, with delays "often up to an hour" and serious reliability problems and an uncompetitive journey time against making the journey by road.

 With the faster road journey to Dublin and the Enterprise's unreliability and infrequency, it has faced a loss of revenue as passengers switch to much cheaper and faster alternatives.